-Concurrent degree students in the Media Studies MA/MS program must complete the following:
+Concurrent degree students in the Communication and Media Studies MA/MS program must complete the following:

-- 23 credits of required core coursework (see page 22) - At least one SOJC 600-level conceptual course in law or ethics, as approved by the student's advisor.
-Graduate seminars (J610) may count toward this requirement; other courses numbered J601-J609 and J600-level skills courses do not count toward this requirement. - Certain 500 level courses may be considered for this requirement, but the student must petition his or her advisor and the chair of the Graduate Affairs Committee for permission.

-- Media/Communications courses offered at the 600-level in other schools or departments may count toward this requirement with advisor and GAC approval. - One additional methods course.
+- 18 credits of required core coursework (see page 22) - At least one SOJC 600-level conceptual course in law or ethics, as approved by the student's advisor.
+Graduate seminars (J610) may count toward this requirement; other courses numbered J601-J609 and J600-level skills courses do not count toward this requirement. - Certain 500 level courses may be considered for this requirement, but the student must petition his or her advisor and the chair of the Graduate Affairs Committee for permission. - Media/Communications courses offered at the 600-level in other schools or departments may count toward this requirement with advisor and GAC approval. - One additional methods course.
 This course may be taken within or outside of the SOJC.
 If taken outside of the School, it may count toward the outside credit (see below). - At least 8, but no more than 16 quarter (or up to 12 semester) graduate (500- or 600- level) credits in the Law School or other units.
 The courses chosen must be part of a consistent, related, educationally enhancing plan that has been approved by the student's advisor prior to enrollment. - A graduate thesis (nine credits in J503) or terminal project (six credits in J609) approved and supervised by a faculty committee.
 Your advisor and two other committee members supervise the research and writing of the thesis or project.
 The committee must approve a written proposal before work begins.
 Proposal Approval Forms are available on-line.
-Students should register for Thesis (J503) or Project (J609) during the terms in which they are researching and writing their thesis or project
+Students should register for Thesis (J503) or Project (J609) during the terms in which they are researching and writing their thesis or project and the Law students finish earlier, students intending to graduate with the concurrent degree must plan to complete requirements for the Communication and Media Studies MA/MS by winter term of the graduation year.

 If a student fails to complete the MA/MS degree, only 5 semester hours of non-law course work can be applied toward the JD degree.
-If a student fails to complete the JD degree, the entire program in Media Studies must be completed before the MA/MS degree can be awarded.
+If a student fails to complete the JD degree, the entire program in the Communication and Media Studies must be completed before the MA/MS degree can be awarded.